dkessner/APCS/docs/class/course_expectations.md

   great way to solidify your own knowledge.
 We're all here to learn together.

-## Usage of Artificial Intelligence (AI)
+## Use of Artificial Intelligence (AI)

-Recent advances in AI have resulted in great improvements in AI-based code generation.
-Generated code may be correct, but also may have subtle bugs.
+Recent advances in AI have resulted in great improvements in AI-based code assistants.
+AI-generated code may look correct, but also may have subtle bugs.
 Remember that your goal in this course is for __you__ to improve your coding skills.

 ### Coding Assignments

+I expect that any code you submit for an assignment has been written by you, using your own brain and fingers.

 The coding assignments are for you to practice your skills, and to practice solving problems.
-Your goal is to be able to write a solution to a similar problem by hand without help.
-Give yourself time to struggle with the solution, ask classmates, or ask me if you are stuck.
-You are welcome to use AI-generated code to help you, but keep your goal in mind.
+Your goal is to be able to solve a similar problem without help.
+Ideally, you will give yourself time to struggle with the solution, ask classmates, or ask me if you are stuck.

+On the other hand, AI code assistants can be helpful to help you get unstuck, including finding potential bugs in your code.

+You are allowed to use AI for help, but think of it as a crutch: it's a tool to help you keep moving until you are up and running on your own again.

 ### Quizzes

 You will write your quizzes by hand on paper.
-No AI - real intelligence only.
+No AI.
+Real intelligence only.

 ### Project(s)

-If you feel that AI will help your project, you are welcome to use it.

-Any use of AI for assignments or projects is subject to the following:
+If you feel that AI will help your project, you are welcome to use it, subject to the following:

 - You must fully document any use of AI code generation.
 You may not take credit for code that you did not write.

 - You are responsible for getting your program to run, including debugging all issues.
-Remember that debugging your own code is difficult enough; debugging AI-generated code can be even more difficult.
+Remember that debugging your own code is difficult enough.
+Debugging AI-generated code can be even more difficult.

-- Prefer open source, locally installed AI to 3rd party web services.
-  If you do use a 3rd party web service:
+- If you use a 3rd party web service:
     - Be sure not to submit any identifying information
     - Abide by the service's license agreement
     - Abide by Marlborough's Student Technology Responsible Use Policy